apache/nuttx/configs/sure-pic32mx/README.txt

        CONFIG_PIC32MX_FCEPRIO        - Flash Control Event
        CONFIG_PIC32MX_USBPRIO        - USB

-  PIC32MXx specific device driver settings
+  PIC32MXx specific device driver settings.
+NOTE:  For the Sure board, UART2 is brought out to the DB9 connector and serves as the serial console.

     CONFIG_UARTn_SERIAL_CONSOLE - selects the UARTn for the console and ttys0 (default is the UART0).